juhasev/sample-ninja-help/redemptions.md

 **AUTHORIZATION_ERROR** This error means that your account is not eligible for using PayOuts API.
 You must have Business Account with PayPal and have requests specifically to allow your account to be used for the **PayOuts** API.

-**UNKNOWN** This error can be returned in some rare cases.
-The most likely cause is that your account keys are incorrect or there is some other issue authenticating with **PayPal**.
-These could include account setup problems like not enabling **PayOuts API** or **Transaction Search**.
-These two features are required.
+**UNKNOWN** This error can be returned in rare cases.
+The most likely cause is that your account keys are incorrect or there is some other issue authenticating with PayPal.
+Other possible causes include account setup problems like not enabling PayOuts API or Transaction Search, which are required.
 Please reach out to support @ sampleninja.io if you have any questions.

 More details about the errors can be found below: https://developer.paypal.com/docs/api/payments.payouts-batch/v1/#errors